 “These kids had previously done well on tests, so I was doing a good job with students who were arguably already good at taking tests.
 But for those who couldn’t apply what I taught to life, or acquire information independently, I wasn’t helping.”

 Humility aside – becoming the highest performing teacher in just two years suggests that William was doing a heck of a lot more than just helping good test takers remain good test takers – William strikes you right away as a person who will never be satisfied with symbolic success.

-An Education Pioneers Alumnus and an Echoing Green Black Male Achievement Fellow, William is the founder and Executive Director of Village of Wisdom (or VOW), a nonprofit in Durham, North Carolina that supports Black families and their children to “develop the resiliency and self-confidence necessary to overcome the academic opportunity gap.”
+An Education Pioneers Alumnus and an Echoing Green Black Male Achievement Fellow, William is Chief Dreamer at Village of Wisdom (or VOW), a nonprofit in Durham, North Carolina that supports Black families and their children to “develop the resiliency and self-confidence necessary to overcome the academic opportunity gap.”